mavafadar/ethernaut-solutions/docs/06-delegation.md

-# Hello Ethernaut
+# Delegation

 ## Challenge Description

 The goal of this level is for you to claim ownership of the instance you are given.

 Things that might help

 -   Look into Solidity's documentation on the `delegatecall` low level function, how it works, how it can be used to delegate operations to on-chain libraries, and what implications it has on execution scope.
 -   Fallback methods
 -   Method ids

 ## Challenge Code